danintel/sawtooth-faq/glossary.rst

 Block
     A set of records of permanent transactions; these blocks are linked into a blockchain.
 A block is similar to a page in a ledger book, where the ledger book is a blockchain
 Blockchain
     A single-link list of blocks.
-The blockchain is immutable, distributed, and cryptographically-secured Block ID
+The blockchain is immutable, distributed, and cryptographically-secured.
+Located at ``/var/lib/sawtooth/block-00.lmdb``
+Block ID
     128 hex character ID (64 bytes) identifying a block in a blockchain BFT